 What do you think my first Impression of the Canon EOS 70D was when I pulled it out of the box?

-You've had this experience too, just before you open a box.
+Maybe you've had this experience too, just before you open a box.
 You've got that excited feeling of anticipation mixed in with a little uncertainty if you made the right choice.
+Now that I've used this camera for both still photography and shooting video, the question comes up if the Canon EOS 70D still any good.
+Here is my original 70D review updated for 2020.

 Well, it wasn't that it's a light-weight!